 Six steps to making quick bread.
 In photo 1, a white bowl of flour on a white counter.
 In photo 2, the bowl has black seeds in it.
 In photo 3, a whisk is whisking the mixture together.
 In photo 4, a white bowl of sugar.
 In photo 5, the sugar is topped with citrus zest.
 In photo 6, hands are rubbing the sugar and zest together.

-3. In a large bowl, mix the sugar and orange zest.
+Start by mixing the flour, baking powder, salt, and poppy seeds together in a medium mixing bowl.
+Then, add the sugar and orange zest to a large mixing bowl.
 Using clean hands, “rub” the sugar and zest between your fingers to release the oils in the orange peel.

 Six steps to making orange poppy seed muffins.
 In photo 1, a white bowl has sugar, oil, eggs, vanilla, and yogurt.
 In photo 2, the mixture is whisked.
 In photo 3, the bowl has flour in it.
 In photo 4, the bowl has batter in it.
 In photo 5, the batter is divided between muffin liners in a pan.
 In photo 6, the muffins are topped with raw sugar.

-3. Divide the batter between the muffin liners.
+Add the eggs, yogurt, milk, oil, and vanilla to the orange sugar.
+Whisk until smooth.
+Then, add the flour mixture in two batches.
+Use a #16 scoop to divide the batter between the muffin liners.
 Sprinkle with raw sugar and bake.
 Let the muffins cool and enjoy.

 Don’t over-mix the batter!
 You want to mix it just until the flour mixture is fully combined.
 Mixing the batter too much can over-develop the gluten in the flour which will make the muffins dense instead of moist and fluffy.